rocicorp/diff-server/doc/design.md

 * **Transactions**: Replicant supports full [ACID](https://en.wikipedia.org/wiki/ACID_(computer_science)) multikey read/write
 transactions.
 Transactions in Replicant are expressed as arbitrary functions, which are executed serially and isolated from each other.
-* **Conflict-free**: Replicant is [Convergent Causal Consistent](https://jepsen.io/consistency/models/causal): after synchronization, transactions are guaranteed to have run in the same order on all nodes, resulting in the same database state.
-This feature, combined with transaction atomicity, means that developers typically do not need to think about the fact that nodes are disconnected.
-They simply use the database as if it was a local database and synchronization happens behind the scenes.
+* **Virtually Conflict-free**: Replicant is a [Convergent Causal Consistent](https://jepsen.io/consistency/models/causal) system: after synchronization, transactions are guaranteed to have run in the same order on all nodes, resulting in the same database state.
+This feature, combined with transaction atomicity, means that developers rarely need to think about conflicts.
+Conflicts do still happen, but in almost all cases conflict resolution is a natural side-effect of serialized atomic transactions.
 * **Standard Data Model**: The Replicant data model is a standard document database.
 From an API perspective, it's very similar to Google Cloud Firestore, MongoDB, Couchbase, FaunaDB, and many others.
 You don't need to learn anything new, and can build arbitrarily complex data structures on this primitive that are still conflict-free.
-* **Easy to Adopt**: Replicant runs along side your existing stack.
-Its only job is to provide bidirectional conflict-free sync between clients and your servers.
-This makes it very easy to adopt: you can try it for just a small piece of functionality, or a small slice of users, while leaving everything else the same.
+* **Easy to Adopt**: Replicant is a simple primitive that runs along side any existing stack.
+Its only job is to provide bidirectional conflict-free sync between clients and servers.
+This makes it very easy to adopt: you can try it for just a small piece of functionality, or a small slice of users, while leaving the rest of your application the same.

 # Intuition